 Sandra Bosher Thornton

-Sandra Thornton, is the Assistant Artistic Director of the Cincinnati Children’s Choir (CCC), Ensemble-in-Residence at the University of Cincinnati College-Conservatory of Music Preparatory Department.
-She also serves as the Artistic Director of the Satellite Program, and Educational Director for CCC.
-Thornton conducts the Vivace, Allegro and Cincinnati Girl Choirs and teaches Vocal Pedagogy during the annual CCC Summer Festival.
+Sandra Thornton, is the Assistant Artistic Director of the Cincinnati Youth Choir (CYC), Ensemble-in-Residence at the University of Cincinnati College-Conservatory of Music Preparatory Department.
+She also serves as the Artistic Director of the Satellite Program, and Educational Director for CYC.
+Thornton conducts the Vivace and Allegro choirs and teaches Vocal Pedagogy during the annual CYC Children’s Choir Summer Festival.

 Thornton also serves as the Director of Traditional Music at Epiphany United Methodist Church in Loveland, Ohio.
 Additionally, she is a professional singer with the Cincinnati Vocal Arts Ensemble, under the direction of Craig Hella Johnson.